siy/reactive-toolbox/README.md

 - ``Tuple1-Tuple9`` - immutable type safe containers for set of values of different types.
 - ``Promise`` - eventual result of asynchronous operation.

-These three types enable are base for convenient writing of asynchronous code without introduction of "callback hell".
+These three types are base for convenient writing of asynchronous code without introduction of "callback hell".

 (TBD)